 Whether this is your first vegan Thanksgiving (or "Thanksliving" as it's also known) or simply the latest in a long line of animal-friendly celebrations, there are always new and exciting recipes to bring to the table.
-Below are 20 of the more mouthwatering dishes we spied while searching the Web.
+Below are some of the more mouthwatering dishes we spied while searching the web.
 Some might be familiar, while others are downright groundbreaking.
 And don't worry, we went light on the tofu.

 This is guacamole done right.
 (Photo: Jaymi Heimbuch)